 A close-up of this Nahargarh Fort water channel.

 Here is a panorama shot of the Nahargarh water storage tank or reservoir commonly called Nahargarh Baori.

-The Nahargarh water walk proves how people used to work in tandem with nature in a bygone period.
+The Nahargarh water collection system proves how people worked in tandem with nature in a bygone period.
 Despite living in this city for many years, certain sections of the water conservation system especially the catchment area had escaped my attention too.
 While, we all have seen water storage in Jaigarh Fort, Amer Fort, and Nahargarh Fort, the modus operandi was unknown.

-The current generation is unaware of ancient water conservation systems but it’s important to spread awareness about this forgotten technique.
+The current generation is unaware of ancient water conservation systems.

 Here is a picture of the Nahargarh water channel during the monsoon.
-This picture shows how water collects in the channels.
+This picture shows how water collects in the water collection channels.

 What is the Duration of the Nahargarh Heritage Water Walk?